Germany issues gas supply warning; Poland to halt Russian oil imports

 Germany’s “early warning” phase, based on a European Union regulation from 2017, means it will deploy a crisis team to monitor gas supplies.
 Later phases could involve the government removing certain sectors from the grid as it prioritizes households.
 Germany relies on Russia for about 40 percent of its natural gas, down recently from 55 percent, and 25 percent of its oil, down from 35 percent.

-Klaus Müller, president of the German network regulator, Bundesnetzagentur, praised the government’s move.
+Klaus Müller, president of Germany’s gas regulator, Bundesnetzagentur, praised the government’s move.
 “It is right that the economy minister declared the ‘early warning,’” he tweeted.
 “The aim is to avoid a deterioration in the gas supply for Germany and the E.U. via savings and purchases.”
 He said the regulator was urging consumers and industry to cooperate and “preparing for all scenarios.”

 The government has resisted pressure to preemptively embargo Russian energy supplies, as the United States has done, saying that an immediate end to imports would wreak havoc on the German economy.